Evanston Scholars in the News

 2018 Lorraine H. Morton Young Woman of Promise Education Award Winner.

-Our Scholar News - Fall 2018 -- Each year the YWomen Leadership Board awards the Lorraine H. Morton Young Woman of Promise Education cash award to a college bound young woman with great academic potential yet is faced with limited financial resources.
+YWCA Evanston/North Shore - Fall 2018 -- Each year the YWomen Leadership Board awards the Lorraine H. Morton Young Woman of Promise Education cash award to a college bound young woman with great academic potential yet is faced with limited financial resources.
 Candidates are identified to have leadership qualities such as: a desire to have a positive impact on the world; community engagement/activism; and curiosity and a desire for learning.
 Congratulations to Scholar Salma Martinez-Tamayo on winning this year's award.
-Read more on page 3 of the report.
+Read more here.

 Preparing for College Success